Real-world grease trap answers for commercial kitchens.

 Seen in the field

-Useful if the issue is an undersized trap, repeat backups or a site that has outgrown the original setup.
+Relevant when the issue is an undersized trap, repeat backups or a site that has outgrown the original setup.

 Shows where an automatic route made sense around an existing underground system and ongoing support requirements.

-Useful where the site is unhappy with the current contractor and wants a more dependable service route.
+Relevant where the site is unhappy with the current contractor and wants a more dependable service route.

 Written by Actem